andrew-siu12/andrew-siu12.github.io/_posts/2019-06-15-Airbnb-Data-Analysis.md

 * Kensington and Chelsea borough is the most expensive borough to book a property.
 City of Westminster comes second.
 Both of the     b  boroughs are closed to famous London Landmarks.
 * Richmond upon Thames borough has the highest average review score ratings.
 * Two main factors that influence the pricing of listings are accommodates and room type.
-* Our best model to predict the price is using Catboost which has a r2 score of 73.9%.
-This means that the model explain 73.9% of the     variability in listing price.
+* Our best model to predict the price is using LightGBM which has an adjusted r2 score of 76.923%.
+This means that the model explain 76.923% of the variability in listing price.
 The result was not good enough.
-However, price is very different to predict correcly, and the remaining   26.1% may be explained by features that are not in the data.
+However, price is very difficult to predict correcly, and the remaining 23.077% may be explained by features that are not used in the model.